TadiT7/treble_experimentations_wiki/Huawei-P8-Lite-2017-(prague).md

 * Sensors

 # NOTES
-* There is a device compostition workaround by enabling "Blurry UI workaround" from Treble app in Huawei features in menu section
+* There is a device composition workaround by enabling "Blurry UI workaround" from Treble app in Huawei features in menu section
 * Offline charging is working but at the moment you can see just a black screen while charging.
 To fix this use this manual fix: https://forum.xda-developers.com/project-treble/trebleenabled-device-development/huawei-offline-charge-fix-huawei-treble-t3817944 Credits to Dil3mm4

 * For additional fixes and improvements look at this [Xda Thread](https://forum.xda-developers.com/t/gsi-pie-and-quack-manual-fixes-for-hi6250-devices.3936745/)